 If your multicam clip has multiple audio components, we’ll show you how to perform a multicam edit using as many audio components as you like, and you’ll learn when it makes sense to detach your audio, giving you even more creative options.

 Color Correcting a Multicam clip is quick and painless if you know the steps.
 In this tutorial we show you how to apply corrections to entire angles, not just individual clips saving you a huge amount of time in post.

-Multicam Editing in Final Cut Pro X was designed for users who are already fluent in Final Cut Pro X. As an intermediate level tutorial, it assumes you are comfortable with Final Cut Pro X’s user interface and the basics of working with Libraries.
-This tutorial is for users of Final Cut Pro X who want to improve their editing efficiency and skill set in Final Cut Pro X. Users who are new to Final Cut Pro X should purchase Apple Pro Video Series: Final Cut Pro X – Third Edition before working through this tutorial.
+Multicam Editing in Final Cut Pro X was designed for users who want to edit and deliver projects that utilize footage that was acquired from multiple camera sources.
+As an intermediate level tutorial, it assumes basic familiarity with Final Cut Pro X’s user interface.
+Users who are new to Final Cut Pro X should purchase Final Cut Pro Core Training before working through this tutorial.

-Media from 3 different productions: a simple 2-person music video shot with 3 iOS devices, a 5-piece band shot with multiple professional cameras, and a dramatic dialogue scene shot with a single RED Epic camera.
+Project Media: Media from 3 different productions are included: a simple 2-person music video shot with 3 iOS devices, a 5-piece rock band shot with multiple professional cameras, and a dramatic dialogue scene shot with a single RED camera.

 Mark Spencer is a bay-area based producer, editor, teacher and writer.
 Mark is also an Apple-certified instructor for Final Cut Pro X and Motion 5 and the author or coauthor of 5 books on Motion, including the Apple Pro Training Series Motion 5, all from Peachpit Press.Full Bio